MSousaOlinda/modbdev-caolindasousa2019414/README.md

 ## Developed by Olinda Suely Pena de Moraes de Sousa

-#### This mobile project was constructed following the lectures material and some research on internet.
+#### This mobile project was constructed following the lectures material and some internet research.

 *  Fist step: